pivotal-cf/docs-pks/troubleshoot-issues.hbs.md

 **Explanation**

-In AWS environments, TKGI v1.18 and later integrate the out-of-tree AWS cloud provider for Kubernetes.
+In AWS environments, {{ vars.product_short }} v1.18 and later integrate the out-of-tree AWS cloud provider for Kubernetes.
-The Kubernetes AWS out-of-tree cloud provider requires a different AWS configuration than was required by the in-tree Kubernetes AWS cloud provider used in TKGI v1.17 and earlier.
+The Kubernetes AWS out-of-tree cloud provider requires a different AWS configuration than was required by the in-tree Kubernetes AWS cloud provider used in {{ vars.product_short }} v1.17 and earlier.
 Basic cloud provider functions are failing because these requirements are not met.

 **Workaround**